 The Company is a self-managed investment trust run by its Board, which takes all major investment decisions collectively.
-At present all the Directors are male, but Jean Sharp will be appointed as a Director immediately following the Annual General Meeting on 21 July 2016.
-In order to conform with the EU's Alternative Investment Fund Managers Directive (the "AIFMD") the Board appointed its subsidiary, Personal Assets Trust Administration Company Limited, as its AIFM with effect from 22 July 2014.
-The day-to-day management of the portfolio has been delegated by the AIFM to Troy Asset Management Limited ("Troy"), the Investment Adviser, and is the responsibility of Sebastian Lyon, the Chief Executive of Troy, in particular.
+Six of the Directors are male and one is female.
+In order to conform with the EU's Alternative Investment Fund Managers Directive (the "AIFMD") the Board appointed its subsidiary, PATAC Limited, as its AIFM.
+The day-to-day management of the portfolio has been delegated by the AIFM to Troy Asset Management Limited ("Troy"), the Investment Adviser, and is the responsibility of Sebastian Lyon, the Founder and Chief Investment Officer of Troy, in particular.